eckholmc5346/RestaurantManagementSystem/README.md

-Valid username and password combonations for logging in are as follows:
+Valid username and password pairs for logging in are as follows:
 ---------------------
 [Username , Password]
 [admin , password]